ninsteve/ninsteve.github.io/_pages/talks.md

 <p class="text-block">
   This map is an overview of the different places I attended for conferences, workshops and seminars to give talks and poster presentations.
-  Clusters are labeled by the number of places they collect and can be zoomed in for more details by just clicking on them.
+  Clusters are labeled by the number of places they collect and can be zoomed in for more details by clicking on them.
 </p>

 ---